msample/logfu/README.md

 func SyslogWriterFac() func() (io.Writer, error)
 ```
 Returns a WriterFac that returns a thread-safe local syslog writer.
 Uses
-SyslogPriority as the priority and os.Args[0] as the tag.
+SyslogPriority as the priority and "" as the tag (FIXME - expose syslog tag as
+param?)

 #### func  TCPSyslogWriterFac